WellthCare

 • Submitting a manual claim form upon return, with no guarantee of approval.

 2. Mail-Order from a PBM's International Partner: Some large PBMs have affiliated mail-order services in other countries for expatriates or military personnel.
-This is a specific, pre-arranged program, not walking into a local pharmacy.
+This is a specific, pre-arranged program—not walking into a local pharmacy.

 Critical Risks and Compliance Warnings

-Beyond plan rules, consider these significant risks:
+Beyond plan rules, here are the real risks:

 • Patient Safety: The World Health Organization estimates that 1 in 10 medical products in low- and middle-income countries are substandard or falsified.
 You cannot be certain of the drug's origin, storage conditions, or ingredients.